chandraw2015/appliances-oven-control-api/README.md

   OR

 * Run Below Curl Commands

+You need to onboard an Oven using below curl 1 for testing all endpoint

 1. To Onboard a oven: curl --location --request POST 'http://localhost:8080/api/oven/onboard' \
     --header 'Content-Type: application/json' \